tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 'Mechanisms may produce data quality reports as products.

-The FFDQ concept of mechanism describes the entity that performs an assertion test (code, external service, actor, etc.).
-Tied to a specification via the concept of an Implementation.'
+The bdqffdq concept of mechanism describes the entity that performs an assertion test (code, external service, actor, etc.).
+Tied to a Specification via the concept of an Implementation.'

 ********************